xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 </pre>
 </div>
 ### SRv6 Locator blocks
 SRv6 locator is one of the important configuration parameter for SRv6.
 The locator is comination of Base and Node ID.
 For SRv6 uSID (f3216 format), the 32 bit base is divided into 24 bit BASE and 8 bit block ID.
-On NCS 5500 the block ID can range from 0x00-0x3F whereas on NCS 5700 it can go from 0x00-0xFF.
 The following example shows configuration example from SRv6 locator for uSID.

 <div class="highlighter-rouge">
 <pre class="highlight">